SimpleDataLabsInc/prophecy-docs/docs/SQL/gems/transformations/flattenschema.md

   - flatten
 ---

 When processing raw data it can be useful to flatten complex data types like `Struct`s and `Array`s into simpler, flatter schemas.
 This allows you to preserve all schemas, and not just the first one.
+You can use FlattenSchema with Snowflake Models.

 ![The FlattenSchema gem](./img/flatten_gem.png)